 Editing Dashboard Settings

-To edit the settings for a dashboard, make sure the dashboard is in edit mode and then click Settings in the upper left of the purple toolbar:
+To edit the settings for a dashboard, make sure the dashboard is in edit mode, and then click Settings in the upper left of the blue toolbar:

 Run On Load